 I began them with upper elementary since that is the grade level I was teaching at the time, and in the process of creating them, I also was tasked with a request to review some of the content area concepts too.
-Ah...another idea...weave in content information and vocabulary into the scripts too.
-In the end, I came up with a mix of seasonal themes and content themes too.
+Ah…another idea…weave in content information and vocabulary into them too.
+In the end, I came up with a mix of seasonal themes and content themes.
 Here is an example of one that combines science concepts with fiction.
-It is about pirates (complete with pirate lingo too), but it includes many of the terms my students needed to know in their oceanography unit.
+It is about the rock cycle, and it includes many of the terms my students needed to know in their unit.
 The discussion questions helped them express their thinking and allowed us a chance to review.
+I also included supplementary materials aimed at concept building and vocabulary.

 To begin with, you’ll want to prepare for the reading by building schema for the topic to build interest and to fill in any misconceptions (although with a dog theme, you’re unlikely to have an issue with misconceptions).
 Once the students are feeling excited about the reading and are prepared, you will pair them up.
 In the teacher notes, you’ll see one part is more challenging than the other.
 For the most part, I’ve stuck with Sam as the character with the easier part.
 I recommend establishing the norms for your classroom for partner work (where they can be/not be, voice level, materials they can/can not have, etc.).
 If your students work well in pairs, you could proceed.
 If you have some that require additional guidance (or supervision), you could pull them to your reading table for more directed reading. (and I would pull some to monitor regardless just to get a feel for how your students are handling the text).